finbourne/lusid-sdk-csharp-preview/sdk/docs/OrderGraphApi.md

 Method | HTTP request | Description
 ------------- | ------------- | -------------
-[**ListOrderGraphBlocks**](OrderGraphApi.md#listordergraphblocks) | **GET** /api/ordergraph/blocks | [EARLY ACCESS] ListOrderGraphBlocks: Lists blocks that pass the filter provided, and builds a summary picture of the state of their associated order entities.
+[**ListOrderGraphBlocks**](OrderGraphApi.md#listordergraphblocks) | **GET** /api/ordergraph/blocks | ListOrderGraphBlocks: Lists blocks that pass the filter provided, and builds a summary picture of the state of their associated order entities.
 [**ListOrderGraphPlacementChildren**](OrderGraphApi.md#listordergraphplacementchildren) | **GET** /api/ordergraph/placementchildren/{scope}/{code} | [EARLY ACCESS] ListOrderGraphPlacementChildren: Lists all placements for the parent placement specified by the scope and code, and builds a summary picture of the state of their associated order entities.
-[**ListOrderGraphPlacements**](OrderGraphApi.md#listordergraphplacements) | **GET** /api/ordergraph/placements | [EARLY ACCESS] ListOrderGraphPlacements: Lists placements that pass the filter provided, and builds a summary picture of the state of their associated order entities.
+[**ListOrderGraphPlacements**](OrderGraphApi.md#listordergraphplacements) | **GET** /api/ordergraph/placements | ListOrderGraphPlacements: Lists placements that pass the filter provided, and builds a summary picture of the state of their associated order entities.

 <a name="listordergraphblocks"></a>
 # **ListOrderGraphBlocks**
 > PagedResourceListOfOrderGraphBlock ListOrderGraphBlocks (DateTimeOffset? asAt = null, string paginationToken = null, List<string> sortBy = null, int? limit = null, string filter = null, List<string> propertyKeys = null, bool? useComplianceV2 = null)

-[EARLY ACCESS] ListOrderGraphBlocks: Lists blocks that pass the filter provided, and builds a summary picture of the state of their associated order entities.
+ListOrderGraphBlocks: Lists blocks that pass the filter provided, and builds a summary picture of the state of their associated order entities.

 Lists all blocks of orders, subject to the filter, along with the IDs of orders, placements, allocations and  executions in the block, the total quantities of each, and a simple text field describing the overall state.